StephenEkaputra/SVHN-YOLOV3-CUSTOM/README.md

 We collected SVHN dataset containing 33402 for training and 13068 for testing.
 Then, we extracted the annotation digitStruct.mat into normal data annotations.

 After that, we converted the normal data annotations to Yolo annotation format using code from: http://guanghan.info/blog/en/my-works/train-yolo/
 But, however the code was wrong because it can produce negative value and we realized that the number of the annotation would be from 0 to 1.
 So, we fixed the formula after we read the Yolo paper.
+<class> <x_center> <y_center> <width> <height>
 These annotations should be in the same folder with train images / test images.

 # Training
 We trained YoloV3 from: https://github.com/AlexeyAB/darknet